LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/chapter-2/chapter-2.md

     az deployment group create --resource-group rg-immutable-sa --template-file standard-blob-immutable-version-level.bicep --parameters storageSKU=Standard_LRS

-Add a storage account with no immutability set at the storage account
+Add a storage account with no immutability set at the storage account (This is the setup for the demo)

     az deployment group create --resource-group rg-immutable-sa --template-file standard-blob-immutable-notset.bicep --parameters storageSKU=Standard_LRS